-The host profile and host customization are included in the boot image if Auto Deploy rules are set up to provision the host with a host profile or a host customization setting.
+The host profile and host customization are included in the boot image if Auto Deploy rules are set up to provision the host with a host profile or host customization.

-The administrator (root) password and user passwords that are included with host profile and host customization are MD5 encrypted.
+The administrator (root) password and user passwords that are included with host profile and host customization are hashed with SHA-512.

 Any other passwords associated with profiles are in the clear.
 If you set up Active Directory by using host profiles, the passwords are not protected.

-Use the vSphere Authentication Service for setting up Active Directory to avoid exposing the Active Directory passwords.
+Use the vSphere Authentication Proxy to avoid exposing the Active Directory passwords.
 If you set up Active Directory using host profiles, the passwords are not protected.